opnsense/docs/source/manual/how-tos/dnscrypt-proxy.rst

     Enable and start DNSCrypt-Proxy.
 :Listen Address:
     Here you set the addresses and ports to listen on.
 Default is localhost and port 5353.
-    If you want it to listen to port 53 you should enable **Allow Privileged Ports**, especially when the system itself should treat it as a resolver.
+    If you want it to listen to port 53 you must enable **Allow Privileged Ports**, especially when the system itself should treat it as a resolver. required when using this service as a standalone core DNS server.
 :Allow Privileged Ports:
     This allows the service to listen on ports below 1024, like 53.
 :Max Client Connections: